garethpaul/sample-android-app/README.md

 sample-android-app
 ==================

 This is a sample android application.
+Important - This code isn't particularly clean or well structured.
 All work is my own and is not representative of something that should be used in production :-)

 Currently the app broadly implements